KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## LOW PRIORITY
 - Search TODOs in code
 - Add .fits to KOAID in DB?
+- Correcty mark critical functions in instr classes run_dqa()function.
+- Enum dep_status.arch_stat values?
+[QUEUED, PROCESSING, TRANSFERRING, TRANSFERRED, COMPLETE, INVALID, ERROR]
 - Look at old DEP on github and ensure we got all hotfixes and changes since mid Sept
 - Improve documentation
 - Move remaining common.py to processing base class.
 - Speed test caching importlib.
+- Cleanup dep.validate_fits() and dep.construct_filename() (JM: No no longer need these since the monitor is giving us the full path and we know it is an instrument FITS file) What about manual reprocessing runs?
+Feasible to make mistake here?
 - Implement basic missing program assignment (revisit when execution client/etc worked out)
 - See if API calls are a considerable slowdown.
 - Speed test all of code to find bottlenecks.